 2. Use your real name as a professional name.

 Then, use your real name.
 LinkedIn is a social media for professional networking, as I mentioned earlier.
 So, be professional.
 Duh.

 3. Write a brief SEO-optimized bio description.

-Underneath your name comes to a short bio description.
+Underneath your name is a short bio description.
 This is the start of your SEO and copywriting skills.

 Truth be told.
 The LinkedIn algorithm detects the keywords.
 From your bio description down to your previous work experiences below your profile.